Overview

 • size_bytes (best-effort filesystem probe)

-Getting started with files
+Getting started with FileReports

-from pipeline_watcher import FileReport
+from pipeline_watcher import FileReport, pipeline_file, file_step

 ✅ What FileReport gives you “for free”